 Welcome to The Hoist Guy's Blog, where our resident Hoist Guy, Andrew T. Litecky, shares his knowledge of overhead bridge crane kits from his many years of experience in the overhead material handling industry.

 Build Your Own DIY Overhead Crane Kits

 Do you need an overhead crane on a budget?
 A crane kit can be a practical and cost-saving solution for customers willing to “DIY” and a variety of name brand manufacturers offer a pre-engineered plug-and-play solution.
-But what’s included in a kit and where do they work best?
+But what’s included in a build your own kit and where do they work best?

-Here are some frequently asked questions about overhead crane kits:
+Here are some frequently asked questions about DIY overhead crane kits.

 The ideal customer for a crane kit is a steel fabricator or contractor who has mechanical expertise and certified welding capability.
 This customer must understand what’s included in their purchase and be able to read a blueprint and wiring interconnection diagram.
-Also, they’re willing to take the time to properly assemble the pre-engineered kit to ensure their overhead crane runs smoothly and safely.
+Also, they need to be willing to take the time to properly assemble the pre-engineered kit to ensure their overhead crane runs smoothly and safely.

-Meanwhile, customers with more complex needs should buy a hard-wired crane and professional installation.
+Customers with more complex needs should buy a hard-wired crane and professional installation.
 This includes larger spans, special environmental conditions, a hazardous location or other extraordinary requirements.
 Special lifting situations may require a customized system or configuration of equipment and DIY crane kits should not be used.